busterbenson/public/DailyPrimes.md

 # Daily Primes
 Things I'd like to have primed in my brain every morning.
 Review on the 1st of every month ([README](README.md)).

-### Resolve internal conflicts
+### Look at what's uncomfortable
-A path to being internally consistent.
+This is where all the unresolved, unwanted, conflicted things are that need attention.

-### Ride a bike on my 100th birthday
+### Slog towards riding a bike on my 100th birthday
 Eat mostly plants.
 Exercise regularly.
 Think decades, not days.

 ### Remember, I will die